deadlyvipers/dojo_rules/introduction.md

 hi, I'm max
-favorite CodeSchool Path so far is Git
+favorite CodeSchool Path so far is HTML